school510587/BrlIMEHelper/readme.md

 ###### The IME state

-The component consists of two parts, the IME name and the input conversion mode. 微軟注音 and `{-NH}` exactly correspond to the two parts.
+The component consists of two parts, the IME name and the input conversion mode.
+Microsoft Phonetic IME and `{-NH}` exactly correspond to both of them.
 Because NVDA can only passively obtain the information of the current IME via the input method change notification and the input conversion mode change notification, the component may present a result by guess.
 Besides, the input conversion mode is represented by some alphabets and symbols enclosed by a pair of braces for simplicity.

 An IME name led by `(?)` indicates that it is a result by guess.
 At the start of NVDA, the addon collects information of the IMEs and the keyboard layouts in this computer.
 If the keyboard layout of the foreground application corresponds to an IME, then the IME name is determined.
 Otherwise, that "Consistent braille keyboard simulation toggle state for all processes" option is checked means that the answer is the current IME of NVDA.
 Finally, when the IME name cannot be concluded by these rules, guess that the answer is the default IME of NVDA.

 The first character of the input conversion mode shows availability of the IME.
 In some special circumstances, such as the browse mode, the IME has no effect, which is represented by a plus sign (`+`).
 Conversely, a minus sign (`-`) represents that the IME is available.
 The subsequent may be a question mark (`?`) or several alphabets.
 Because each application has its own input conversion mode, the question mark represents that NVDA has not recorded the current input conversion mode of the application.
 Otherwise, there are at least two alphabets to indicate the input conversion mode.
 The first is Alphanumeric/Native input, and the second is Half/Full shape.
 Japanese IMEs need two more alphabets.
 The third is Hiragana/Katakana input.
 The forth is R or a minus sign (`-`) for Roman input or not.

 Note that the addon does not take over the process of braille input in native input conversion mode for all Chinese IMEs.
-Some Chinese IMEs, e.g. 微軟倉頡, does not compose Han characters via phonetic symbols.
+Some Chinese IMEs, e.g. Microsoft ChangJie IME, does not compose Han characters via phonetic symbols.
 The NVDA braille input behavior is preserved under such circumstance.

 There is an other notable case that the NVDA braille input behavior is also preserved during input composition of a phonetic IME.
 On word selection, the IME handles the keyboard input according to the corresponding alphanumeric characters rather than the native symbols of the keys.
 Therefore, the addon shows NVDA braille input along with the N flag representing the native input conversion mode.